 Crane operators need to have knowledge of:

-- safety regulations that govern crane operation, such as road regulations and vehicle weight permits
+- safety rules that govern cranes, such as regulations for road operations

 - often work irregular hours, including nights and weekends

-- work in various locations, including building construction sites, in and around warehouses, and on wharves
+- work in various locations outdoors or inside, including construction sites, warehouses and wharves

 What's the job really like?

-Crane workers must be comfortable working at heights
+Crane operators must be comfortable working at heights

 - Great views.